Start Conversations With Ease

 Starting a conversation doesn’t have to be daunting.
 A simple comment or question about the event can serve as an excellent icebreaker.
-For example:
+Examples include:

 “How are you enjoying the food?”